 Credit Remediation (CR).
 If a student is having academic challenges, they can opt for a CR grade.
-The SVM Associate/Assistant Dean of Students must approve the reason supporting the receipt of CR.
+Students need to complete the CR form and are notified by the Office of Academic Affairs when the CR is approved.
 See Credit Remediation under the Academic Progress section for more information.